mfornos/awesome-microservices/README.md

 - [RFC7540](https://tools.ietf.org/html/rfc7540) - Hypertext Transfer Protocol Version 2.

+### CoAP

+- [RFC7252](http://coap.technology/spec.html) - The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.

 ### RPC

 - [BERT-RPC 1.0](http://bert-rpc.org/) - An attempt to specify a flexible binary serialization and RPC protocol that are compatible with the philosophies of dynamic languages.